-Avon by the Sea, pronounced “Ah-von”, is a small New Jersey Shore town of 2,000 people that is located between Belmar and Bradley Beach.
+Avon-by-the-Sea, pronounced “Ah-von”, is a small New Jersey Shore town of 2,000 people that is located between Belmar and Bradley Beach.
 It was incorporated in 1900 and named after Avon, England.
 It is more residential than many of the nearby towns and reminds me a lot of Spring Lake, NJ.
-It has some very beautiful homes, wide beaches and a boardwalk with Pavilion.
+It has some very beautiful homes, wide beaches and a boardwalk with a Pavilion.
 At the suggestion of some local friends, I decided to meet a friend for lunch at the Avon Pavilion on the boardwalk.

 Avon Pavilion: Located at the north end of the boardwalk in the former Sullivan and Flynn Pavilion, the Avon Pavilion is a casual restaurant along with walk-up windows for breakfast, lunch and dinner.
 The restaurant is open for breakfast, lunch and dinner as well.
 It is BYOB and has some great views of the boardwalk, beach and water.

 After being open for 24 years, it was destroyed by Hurricane Sandy in 2012.
 In 2014, it was totally rebuilt.
 Today it has a great contemporary design along with some great art.
 I enjoyed an excellent strawberry salad along with a crab cake.
 The service was very good also.

 Getting good reviews is Cavé Bistro at 515 Sylvania at Main St (Rt.
 71).
 It is a small bistrowith a “100% gluten free, farm-to-table menu using mainly organic produce and grass-fed, grass finished pasture raised meats, game, poultry and fresh local and wild seafood.
 We serve a creative menu of delicious dishes made from scratch using fresh, wholesome ingredients.”